stdNullPtr/CSGO-External-Simple-Hax/README.md

 #### About offsets
 I will not be updating memory offsets often, you have to update them by yourself if something is not working.
+Easiest way to achieve that is with 'hazedumer'

 #### About the cheat
 The entire idea of the cheat is educational (believe it or not).